Bates and Benjamin Professor of Classical and Religious Studies, Director of Asian Studies

-Thomas Wilson has written extensively about Confucian ritual and the cult of Confucius and is president of the Society for the Study of Chinese Religions.
-He conducted research in Taiwan and the People's Republic of China on Fulbright-Hays grants in 1992-93.
-Wilson also received National Endowment for the Humanities fellowships in 1999-2000 and 2006-07.
-He has been a member of the School of Historical Studies at the Institute for Advanced Study, in Princeton, N.J.
+Thomas Wilson has written extensively about Confucian ritual and the cult of Confucius and is working on book titled Confucian Gods: An Intellectual History of Devotional Practice funded by a grant from the American Council of Learned Societies.
+He also received National Endowment for the Humanities fellowships in 1999-2000 and 2006-07.
+He has been a member of the School of Historical Studies at the Institute for Advanced Study, in Princeton, N.J. and conducted research in Taiwan and the People's Republic of China on Fulbright-Hays grants in 1992-93.
 He earned his doctorate from the University of Chicago.
-Wilson studied Chinese at the Stanford Center and Chinese history in the Graduate Department of History at National Taiwan University.

 Recent Courses Taught

 Exploring Culture in the Great Cities of Asia